KSP-KOS/KOS/CONTRIBUTING.md

 8. You may push your branch with edits to your `origin` on github, and submit a pull request to KSP-KOS/KOS `develop` for review to be included.

-####Nobody merges their own PR's.

-(Rules for priviledged members of the team who have permission to write directly to the main repository.)

-1. As a general policy, even experienced developers on the team should not merge their own pull requests into the upstream `develop`.
-Instead they should get another developer to merge it for them.
-2. As such, even if you have permission to do so, never directly push a change to `upstream develop` except in cases where you are doing so as part of the process of merging somebody *else's* pull request other than your own, or during some of the final steps of the release checklist that require it.
-3. When merging somebody else's pull request, do not "rubber stamp" it.
-Actually try to read and understand what it does and how, and raise questions with the author using the github "line note" system.

-The general principle is that doing this has two beneficial effects:  (1) Redundancy.
-In order for a mistake to slip past, two different brains have to fail to notice it, rather than just one, and (2) In the event one developer falls off the face of the earth, never to be heard from again, everything they've done has had at least one other developer on the team with a bit of familiarity with it.

 ####Setting Up The Solution Dependencies
 1. Download the latest KSPAPIExtensions.dll from